 - NoMad London – is a nod to Art Deco style and the hotel bar and restaurant are sought after by locals and guests £££££

-Best Hotels in Kensington
+Best London Boutique Hotels in Kensington

 The neighbourhoods of Belgravia, Victoria, and Westminster are home to many of London’s most iconic attractions – the Houses of Parliament, Westminster Abbey, Buckingham Palace, and Big Ben.

-- Astors Belgravia – situated in the lively Victoria, close to Westminster Abbey and House of Parliament, this is considered one of the best hotels in London under 200 pounds.
+- Astors Belgravia – situated in the lively Victoria, close to Westminster Abbey and the House of Parliament, this is considered one of the best hotels in London for under 200 pounds.
 Plus, it includes a scrumptious breakfast £

 - Eccleston Square Hotel – is a grand Georgian townhouse in a chic neighbourhood.
 It’s the perfect hotel for tech enthusiasts as it offers guests unlimited data, iPad, and 3D TVs ££